MBoretto/easy-qr-scan-bot/README.md

 5. Press `Configure menu button`:
 <img src="images/step4.jpg" alt="Step 4" width="300">
 6. Insert the URL of your Mini App and specify the name for the Menu button.

-Now, you can start your Mini App from the Telegram Bot Menu.
 <img src="images/step5.jpg" alt="Step 5" width="300">

 Now, you can start your Mini App from the Telegram Bot Menu.